Become a player

 Are there any tournaments the Falcons enter?

 Yes, absolutely!
 As New Zealand's only gay and inclusive rugby team, we represent Aotearoa; every alternate year we play in the Purchas Cup which is kind of like the Bledisloe Cup of gay and inclusive rugby.
 The Falcons compete in this annual trans-Tasman event against Australian clubs – the Sydney Convicts, the Brisbane Hustlers, the Melbourne Chargers, the Adelaide University Shark, and the Perth Rams.
 The Falcons won the Cup in 2015, competed in Brisbane in 2019, and will next travel to Perth in 2021.

 Every two years there is also the Bingham Cup, which is widely referred to as the Gay Rugby World Cup.
 The Falcons entered their first Bingham Cup in Sydney in 2014 and managed to come away with the Bingham Bowl.
 We formed a composite team with some of the Sydney Convicts in Amsterdam, 2018.

 Recently, the Bingham Cup was scheduled to be in Ottawa in 2020, however due to Covid-19 this had been rescheduled to 2022.
 The next Purchas Cup and Bingham Cups, respectively are in Perth 2023 (September), and in Rome 2024.

 Can Women and Non-binary Play?

 For union, as it stands the team has to follow the international World Rugby rules which say that rugby teams must be separated by gender.
 We, unfortunately, do not have a women’s team at present, however, we would love to have one in the future.
 If you think you can help in this regard please get in touch!

-Women are welcome to join and play in our touch rugby trainings and games.
+Women and non-binary are welcome to join and play in our touch rugby trainings and games.